BloxDev-Hub/BloxDev-Hub/docs/Lua-Learning/tables.md

 ## Thanks for reading!!!!
 Big thanks for reading this article, there are some things that I glossed over for the sake of making this article not long and boring.

-Here's some links to learn more about tables.
+Here are some links to learn more about tables.

 * [Devhub's article on tables][1]
 * [Devhub's article on the table lib][2]